Tel: 020 8367 3999

 Review your policy regularly and check that it is widely understood.
 If you have a staff handbook, it should contain details of the policy.
 Make awareness of the policy a part of the induction programme for new employees.

 Where it is justified, some employers screen employees for illegal substances as part of their drug policy, particularly in safety critical industries.
 With the widespread advance in non-intrusive methods of testing, this is likely to become more common.
 However, this is a very sensitive area because of the legal issues involved and we would recommend you take advice to ensure there is no breach of your employees’ rights.
-Also, the results of any drug tests must be handled in accordance with the Data Protection Act 1998.
+Also, the results of any drug tests must be handled in accordance with the General Data Protection Regulation and the Data Protection Act 2018.
+Good practice recommendations specific to the collection and handling of information derived from drug and alcohol testing can be found in Part Four of the data protection 'Employment Practices Code' published by the Information Commissioner's Office.

-The Psychoactive Substances Act 2016, which had been due to come into force on 6 April 2016, has been delayed following concerns that the current definition of a psychoactive substance is not enforceable by the police.
-Recognising that there has been a marked increase in the use of psychoactive substances in recent years, the Advisory, Conciliation and Arbitration Service (Acas) advises employers who do not already do so to include them in workplace drug and alcohol policies.
+The Advisory, Conciliation and Arbitration Service (Acas) advises employers who do not already do so to include the use of psychoactive substances in their workplace drug and alcohol policies.
 As screening for their use can be difficult, Acas suggests focusing on the effects of such mind-altering substances on employees' behaviour and ability to work, rather than on the drugs themselves.